(0 | 0 Reviews)

 • Choose small, seedless eggplants for this dish; they cook more evenly and absorb the gravy much better.

-• Slow-frying the eggplants before adding them to the gravy is the secret to a professional texture and rich flavor.
+• Slow-frying the eggplants before adding them to the gravy is the secret to a texture and rich flavor.

 • Whisk the yogurt thoroughly and add it on low flame to prevent it from curdling and maintain a silky gravy.